luklapp/Soccer-DataVis/README.md

 Get weather by geolocation:
 `/weather/geolocation?longitude=47.8&latitude=13.04`

+To specify the unit system:
+`?units=metric`

 ####Response
 The API delivers a JSON response or an error message with the according HTTP status code.
+The units default to metric with Kelvin for temperatures.

 Please check out OpenWeatherMap's docs for details: http://openweathermap.org/current